cycloptux/GiselleBot-Documentation/docs/source/moderation_and_administration/permissions.rst

 **Before** role permissions are checked, another layer of permissions are checked **for non-manager members**: channel overrides.
 Each module can be locked to be only run **within** a specified set of channels (**whitelist** mode) or **outside** a specified set of channels (**blacklist** mode).
 See :ref:`channel-overrides`.

 .. note::
     A small subset of commands ignores these limitations and can **always** be run by everyone in the server, as long as the whole module isn't disabled.
 These commands have a dedicated way of setting their permissions, which is usually specified in the dedicated module page.
-This particular set contains the following commands: :ref:`verbose`, :ref:`bid`, :ref:`listrules`, :ref:`submit`, :ref:`lsar`, :ref:`iam` and :ref:`iamnot`.
+This particular set contains the following commands: :ref:`verbose`, :ref:`emojisubmit`, :ref:`bid`, :ref:`listrules`, :ref:`submit`, :ref:`lsar`, :ref:`iam` and :ref:`iamnot`.

 ....